Lloyd C. Bird: Career

 While many now regret Bird's involvement in Massive Resistance, as it ended pursuant to adverse court decisions and voter antipathy, Bird headed a legislative commission worked with fellow Byrd stalwart and Virginia Governor Mills E. Godwin as well as former Richmond mayor (turned member of the Virginia House of Delegates) Eleanor P. Sheppard to form Virginia Commonwealth University by merging his alma mater, the Medical College of Virginia and Richmond Professional Institute.

 Death and legacy

-Bird retired from the senate shortly after his wife's death, but lived an additional eight years before his own death and burial in Richmond's Hollywood Cemetery.
-Survivors included his son (George C. Bird of Monterey, Virginia) and his daughter (Susan Blanchard of Richmond), as well as his step-daughter (Mrs. Charles Brown of Waukegan, Illinois).
+Bird retired from the Senate shortly after his wife's death, but lived an additional eight years.

 Lloyd C. Bird High School in Chesterfield County, Virginia is named after him.